mumot1999/mastodon/README.md

 - A few other minor tweaks like full column display to fill bigger screen, multiples themes, and other improvements...
 - Oauth patch to allow authentication by either the local username or the email ( necessary for the XMPP integration ).

+Policy on this fork:
+- We want to provide a customisable mastodon instance for the admins, allowing them to choose the feature set they want, and a full featured instance for your users.
+- Pull Request welcomed and accepted, whatever your rationale ( if you code something though just for you, or a niche feature, please make it optional and we'll merge it ! )
+- We won't reject a feature or a modification because 'I dont like it', ever.

-Notes for admins that want to just integrate the patch for FTS ( to allow not using ES and save a bit of resources ): Check the FTS_NOES.md file !
+Notes for admins that want to just integrate the patch for FTS ( to allow not using ES and save a bit of resources ): Check the unmaintained FTS_NOES.md file !

 Original README is below: